esl/elarm/README.md

 Filter is the same as for alarm list subscriptions.
 Every time the summary changes a message will be received.

-The format of the messages are:
+The format of the messages is:

 * {elarm, Ref, #alarm_summary{}}